Resume Writing: Listing Your Skills

 Before you can start putting together a list of your skills, let’s take a look at each skill category and examples.

 Soft Skills are the basic abilities required by employers.
 They are also known as “interpersonal skills” or “people skills.”
-This category includes:

 - Problem solving, Negotiation and Conflict resolution;

 - Research, Planning and Analysis;

 Anything that can be considered a “people skill” falls into this category.

 Hard skills are specific, teachable skills.
 This includes:

 - Operating specific machinery;